 Choosing the Right Roll-off Size for Your Project

-Which size container fits your project?
-Choosing the right roll-off depends on three factors: the volume of debris, the weight, and where it sits in Lake Charles; a 10-yard or 20-yard works for most; a 30-yard fits a remodel; and 40-yard or jobsite construction debris containers suit demolitions.
+Which size fits your project?
+Choosing the right roll-off depends on three factors: volume, weight, and placement.
+Most Lake Charles residents use a 10-yard or 20-yard container; a 30-yard works for remodels; only demolitions need a 40-yard or our jobsite construction debris containers to handle the load.

 Estimate by debris type, not just volume